 Complete all fields of the online Al-Anon Registration/Group Records Change Form.
 In Line 1 of the form enter a 0 for your District (unless you already know the number) and a 0 for your WSO ID (a.k.a. group ID).
 When you submit the form, the information is automatically forwarded to the WSO via the Group Records Coordinator.
 When your WSO ID has been assigned, your group meeting will be listed to the WSO website and the Ontario South website.

 6. How does our new group get its WSO ID number?

 Once the WSO completes the registration of your group, the Group Records Coordinator receives a Welcome letter that is then forwarded to you.
 This letter also shows your WSO ID (a.k.a.
 Group ID).

 Important: Alateen changes

 ALL Alateen changes go to the Area Alateen Process Person (AAPP) first, before coming to the Group Records Coordinator.
-The AAPP address/email is found in the Open Lines Newsletter on the back page.
+The AAPP address/email is found on the AAPP Coordinator page and in the printed Open Lines Newsletter on the back page.

 What is new in WSO Area Group Records

 - Due to the increasing number of newcomers and members reporting to the WSO that they went to an Al-Anon meeting and no one was there, a new status has been added to the WSO database: “Reported not Meeting”, so that the WSO does not continue to direct people to groups that are not meeting.
 The flagged meeting will be temporarily removed from the WSO toll-free information line and the Public Outreach website meeting search results, until the status of the meeting can be verified.
 The WSO asks your assistance reminding members and groups to:

 - Add signs inside buildings so the meeting can easily be found.

 - Leave a note on the door if the group is not meeting on that specific day.